 invaluable.
 Definitely a worthwhile investment for a fraction of the cost of

 How to Pitch Top Magazines,

 “How Do I Get My Business Into Your Publication?”

-If you’ve always wanted to get national media attention for your business or organization—from The New York Times, Forbes Magazine, Inc. Magazine, Harvard Business Review, Time Magazine, CNN, People Magazine, USA Today and more—now’s your opportunity.
+If you’ve always wanted to get national media attention for your business or organization—from The New York Times, Forbes Magazine, Inc. Magazine, Harvard Business Review, Time Magazine, CNN, USA Today and more—now’s your opportunity.
 In the Expertizing® Publicity Forum, not only do top editors and journalists share their tips on pitching to their publications, but they'll look at your actual pitches and tell you exactly how to tweak them to make them saleable to major publications.
 Appropriate for entrepreneurial startups, small or large businesses, authors, and organizations.
-Participants have been publicized in:
+Participants have been featured in:

 - The New York Times